 Despite New Zealand's well-deserved reputation as one of the finest trout fisheries in the world, many of our waters actually carry fewer fish per cubic metre than overseas fisheries.
 Our major point of difference is a relative abundance of water carrying big (certainly compared to many overseas fisheries), wild trout.

 But, and it is a big ‘but’, New Zealand's trout waters are not immune from the havoc that we humans are foisting on the planet.
-Pollution, bank clearing, forestry, increased numbers of anglers, et al, are all diminishing the habitat that supports healthy populations of our trout.
+Pollution, bank clearing, poor farming processes, forestry, increased numbers of anglers, et al, are all diminishing the habitat that supports healthy populations of our trout.
 In order to preserve what we have left I urge you to limit your kill, not kill your limit.
 Any regulations about how many trout an angler can take should be regarded as a limit not a target!

 Handling a trout carefully that you are going to release is absolutely critical if that fish is going to have the very best chances of survival.
 Hooking a fish and playing till you can land it, can exhaust the fish and build great stress levels.
 So if you decide to release the fish, please handle the fish carefully and use the handling techniques covered in the article linked above.